strace - trace system calls and signals

 - --argv0=name

-tracing multi-call executables which interpret argv[0], such as busybox or
+tracing multi-call executables that interpret argv[0], such as busybox or

 kmod.